normanlee8/cse15l-lab-reports/lab-report-3.md

   }
 ```

-The fix adds the elements in 'arr' into 'newArray' in reversed order and returns the 'newArray'.
+The fix changes 'arr' to 'newArray' in the for loop so that it adds the elements in 'arr' into 'newArray' in reversed order and returns the 'newArray'.

 ## Part 2 - Researching Commands